secdev/scapy/doc/scapy/layers/automotive.rst

 * Linux
 * Hartkopp's Linux kernel module: ``https://github.com/hartkopp/can-isotp.git``

-During pentests, the ISOTPNativeSockets do have a better performance and reliability, usually.
+During pentests, the ISOTPNativeSockets has a better performance and reliability, usually.
 If you are working on Linux, consider this implementation::

    conf.contribs['ISOTP'] = {'use-can-isotp-kernel-module': True}